 Learn more by reading the articles “Reasons Why Every Hotel Needs a Hotel Chatbot” and “What Are the Important Features When Choosing a Hotel Bot?”.

 Augmented reality is somewhat similar to virtual reality technology.
-Still, rather than entirely altering a user’s surroundings, it works by overlaying information onto real-world environments – usually through a smartphone or tablet.
-The technology itself became mainstream through popular apps like Pokemon Go.
+Still, rather than entirely altering a user’s surroundings, it works by overlaying information onto real-world environments, usually through a smartphone or tablet.
+The technology itself became mainstream through popular apps like Pokémon Go.
+According to Grand View Research, the global augmented reality market size was estimated at USD 83.65 billion in 2024 and is expected to grow at a CAGR of 37.9% from 2025 to 2030.

 Today, augmented reality marketing is one of the most significant hotel marketing trends.
 In particular, promoting AR features can help a hotel to stand out from rivals.
 An example of its uses would be the inclusion of interactive wall maps in rooms, which can provide users with tourist information when they aim a smartphone at them.